gobo-eiffel/gobo/library/tools/Readme.md

 This library is a portable Eiffel class library to make easier the development of Eiffel tools such as Eiffel pretty-printers or flat-short tools.
-This library contains a Xace and ECF parser to analyze Xa and ECF files, an Eiffel parser which builds abstract syntax trees out of Eiffel source code, and routines to process these abstract syntax trees.
+This library contains an ECF parser to analyze ECF files, an Eiffel parser which builds abstract syntax trees out of Eiffel source code, and routines to process these abstract syntax trees.
 The *Gobo Eiffel Tools Library* is primarily used to develop the *Gobo Eiffel Compiler* (`gec`) and *Gobo Eiffel Lint* (`gelint`).